 - See also: c, unix, linux, ios, android, vi-editor, tcl, lua, perl, python, racket, ruby, regex, gzip, ftp, http, unicode

-- I have 25 facts about Vim. what would you like to know? email me and let me know how I can help.
+- Have a question about Vim not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: